 11 Ways To Develop Patience

+What does it mean to be patient in a relationship?
 Whatever be the stage of your marriage or relationship, you need to nurture it at all times.
 Agreed, it might not be always easy, especially if your partner doesn’t have the maturity.
 But if you are left to constantly wonder – how do I improve my patience in my relationship –here are some tricks and tools.
-The bottom-line is do not give up.
+The bottom line is do not give up.

 1. Accept flaws, yours and your partner’s